urbanairship/ios-library/README.rst

 ##############

 **Compiler**

-LLVM 4.0 is the default compiler for all projects and the static library.
+The latest version of LLVM is the default compiler for all projects and the static library.

 **Header search path**
 Ensure that your build target's header search path includes the Airship directory.

 Quickstart